Skip to main content

 More about this graduate

-The MLT program offers phlebotomy courses to CMU students that are non-MLT majors.
-Students that successfully complete the two courses are eligible for national phlebotomist certification through the American Society for Clinical Pathology (ASCP).
+The MLT program offers phlebotomy courses to CMU students who are non-MLT majors.
+Students completing the two classes are eligible for national phlebotomist certification through the American Society for Clinical Pathology (ASCP).